AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/guidelines/general/user_interface.md

 Ensure that changing the language does not result in add-on strings or text content being cut-off or truncated.
 All text should be visible and displayed appropriately on the add-on in all supported languages.

-## Branding your Add-ons for monetization
+## Branding your add-ons for monetization

-When building your checkout experience for monetize your add-ons, you can use the approved colors, gradients, and iconography to communicate when content or features in your add-on require purchase and when content or features are paid and unlocked.
+When building your checkout experience to monetize your add-ons, you can use the approved colors, gradients, and iconography to communicate when content or features in your add-on require purchase and when content or features are paid and unlocked.

 Carefully review our [monetization brand guidelines](../monetization.md#branding-your-add-ons-for-monetization) to get the latest information on Adobe’s recommendations on branding your add-ons for monetization.